aquilax/eago/README.md

 some decisions were made during the development for such reason.
 * Genotype is only represented with binary string (at least for now).
 * Fitness values are always float64.

-## I NEED your support!
-If you're reading this, you probably have at least some knowledge in Evolutionary Computation and its application on optimization problems.
-I, myself, am still a student who is also studying the subject matter as I work on this project, and there is no doubt that Evolutionary Computation is a very broad subject; hence, there is a lot to cover in this framework.
-This isn't something that can be done by one person.
-More developers will be always appreciated!